elipapa/markdown-cv/index.md

 ### In a nutshell

-Full stack Clojure programmer with a passion for making things and creative problem solving.
+Full stack Clojure programmer with a passion for function programming and creative problem solving.

-Confident polyglot with 20+ years wide ranging industry experience from working on solo R&D projects to being a key player in cutting edge engineering teams.
+Confident polyglot with 20+ years wide ranging industry experience.

-Developing apps, ERP, websites & software used by tens of thousands in critical environments.
+Key player in cutting edge engineering teams, developing apps, ERP, websites & software used by tens of thousands in critical environments.

+Developer of numerous solo R & D projects that have shaped business direction, increased business agility and basically shown business leaders what can be done with modern tools.

 ### Programming journey